sazr/crowdsource-housing-reform/README.md

 - Reduce the time and effort required to secure a rental
 - Address "Too poor to buy a house, too rich to rent"
 - Disincentivise housing as an investment.
 It should COST money to sit on an asset and do nothing with it.
+- Pay for the policies by taxing SMSF's and modern 'landlord barrons'

 #### Aconymns